Serbian Australians

-Serbian Australians or Serb Australians (Note: The community is commonly known in English as Serbian Australians, and scarcer as Serb Australians.
+Serbian Australians or Australian Serbs (Note: The community is commonly known in English as Serbian Australians, and scarcer as Serb Australians.
 In Serbian, the community is known as Australian Serbs (Aустралијски Срби), and scarcer as Serbs in Australia (Срби у Аустралији).) are Australians of ethnic Serb ancestry.
 In 2021, there were 94,997 Serbian Australians, representing one of the largest groups within the global Serb diaspora.

 History

 During the time of Federation a very small number of ethnic Serbs inhabited Australia.
 Despite a lack of accurate data, it is assumed that ethnic Serbs deriving from Lika, Dalmatia, and Montenegro did reside in largely mining communities throughout the Commonwealth, though exact numbers are unsubstantiated.
 The first significant, albeit small wave of Serb immigrants, comprising mostly former POWs, and displaced persons fleeing war and genocide began arriving in Australia as post-war immigrants.
 This initial wave also included members of the royalist Chetnik movement fleeing political persecution by the Communist regime of Josip Broz Tito.

 The easing of emigration restrictions by Yugoslavia generated a second, larger wave of predominantly economic migration throughout the 1960s and 1970s.
 An agreement between Australia and Yugoslavia facilitated the recruitment of largely unskilled and semi-skilled immigrants, from predominantly rural backgrounds to work in Australia's manufacturing and construction industries.
 The developing political and economic issues in Yugoslavia during the 1980s, alongside its disintegration, ensuing wars, economic sanctions, and economic crisis of the 1990s, resulted in the largest Serbian migration to Australia.

-In recent years, some Serbian Australians have joined the "Serbian Chetniks Australia" organization.
+In recent years, some Serbian Australians have joined the "Serbian Chetniks Australia" organisation.
 This organization promoting the concept of Chetnik forces fighting against the Nazi forces in Yugoslavia during the World War II has participated in Anzac Day marches in Melbourne and Sydney which drew criticism from the Croatian Australian and Bosnian Australian communities.